mariomolinam/climate_change_immigration/README.md

 # Climate Change and Migration Project

-This repository contains `R` and `python` code for the Cornell-based project on climate change and migration.
-All this code extracts climate change data, combine it with survey information from MMP (Mexican Migration Project), and run machine learning models to predict migration.
+This repository contains `R` and `python` code for my project on climate change and migration in collaboration with Nancy Chau (Cornell University), Amanda D. Rodewald (Cornell University) and Filiz Garip (Princeton University).
+We wrote a paper together, which can be accessed [here](https://doi.org/10.1080/1369183X.2022.2100549).

-Code in each programming language is stored in a separate folder (`r_code` and `python_code`).
+This code extracts weather data and creates weather measures used for the analyses.
+It also combines it with survey information from MMP (Mexican Migration Project), and run random-forests models to predict migration.
+The code for each programming language is stored in separate folders (`r_code` and `python_code`).
 A third folder `results` includes results, which stores figures and tables produced using both `R` and `python`.

 ## Code